ustutz/PusherOpenFL/README.md

 Works in Flash, HTML5 and Sys platforms (tested in neko and windows)

-Needs tjson and haxe-ws libraries
+Needs tjson, haxe-ws and openfl-websocket libraries